grassator/php-flatfile-markdown-website/README.md

 ## Installation

-To install engine simply copy all the files to the root of your web server.
+To install engine simply copy all the files to your web server.
-**NOTICE** Markengine will not work from a subfolder.

 ## License